Krasimir Chomakov

-Krasimir Chomakov (Красимир Чомаков; born 8 June 1977 in Plovdiv) is a former Bulgarian footballer who played as a midfielder.
+Krasimir Petkov Chomakov (Красимир Чомаков; born 8 June 1977 in Plovdiv) is a former Bulgarian footballer who played as a midfielder.

 Career

 Chomakov is a former Bulgarian international and played with Maritsa Plovdiv, CSKA Sofia, Ravenna and Lecce.
 In 2002, after a short spell at Greek side Panionios, he opted to return to Italy and signed for then-Serie D club Boca San Lazzaro, where he played in a more attacking role, scoring 5 goals in 5 seasons (four in Serie D, plus one in Serie C2).
 In January 2007, he agreed a loan deal to Serie C1 Pizzighettone.
 In July 2007 he moved to Serie C1 Cremonese.

 In February 2009 he was loaned out to Lega Pro Prima Divisione side Lecco for the remainder of the season.
 During his playing days Chomakov established a reputation as a skillful free kick taker.

 International career

 Chomakov is a former member of the Bulgaria U21 team, making 33 appearances and scoring 5 goals.
 He earned his first cap for Bulgaria on 20 July 1995, in the 0:0 draw with Uzbekistan in a friendly match.